KarthiK2601/hello-world/README.md

 My first repository

 this is my first time coding
-i will prepare for hash code
+i will prepare for hash code.